Thursday, September 22, 2016

 We rode across the Sagamore Bridge, and facing us was the Rotary sign that said, "Welcome to Cape Cod."

-We visited the white and red Bass River Lighthouse sitting among the Townhouse in West Dennis.
+We visited the white-and-red Bass River Lighthouse, which sits among the townhouses in West Dennis

 Bass River Lighthouse

-We visited the Light House Inn Lighthouse that now sits on top of the Lighthouse Inn in West Dennis.
+We visited the Lighthouse Inn, which now sits atop the Lighthouse Inn in West Dennis.

 Light House Inn Lighthouse